Where

 7.00pm

-Prepare for playful platings and creative modern Australian fare at Dinner at Masons of Bendigo.
-The restaurant pairs its seasonal menu with an almost entirely Australian drinks list, from beers sourced exclusively within a 100-kilometre radius of the restaurant to an all-Victorian wine list and even local soft drinks.
+For dinner, prepare for playful platings and creative modern Australian fare at Masons of Bendigo.
+The restaurant pairs its exceptional seasonal menus with an almost entirely Australian drinks list, from local soft drinks to beers and ciders sourced within a 100-kilometre radius of the restaurant and an all-Victorian wine list.

 9.30pm

-Retrace your steps back to the hotel and rest up, ready for a full day out and about on the Shiraz Central wine trail tomorrow.
+Retrace your steps back to the hotel and rest up, ready for another full day out and about on the Shiraz Central wine trail.

 • 8.00am